Diploma in Safeguarding of Minors

 Applying for the Program

-Before you apply for the program, please read the information about the requirements, the selection process, and the required documents carefully.
+Before applying, please carefully read the information about the requirements, the selection process, and the required documents.
 This will make the application process much easier for you and will help you avoid mistakes and delays.

-If you have any questions or doubts about the program, application, or the selection process, please feel free to contact us!
+If you have any questions or doubts about the program, the application, or the selection process, please feel free to contact us.
 We look forward to receiving your application!